About the Pre-Doctoral Training Program in Education Sciences

-Students must apply and be accepted to a full-time doctoral program at the University of Chicago in the Division of the Social Sciences, the Harris School of Public Policy, or the School of Social Service Administration in order to be eligible for the Pre-Doctoral Training Program.
+Students must apply and be accepted to a full-time doctoral program at the University of Chicago in the Division of the Social Sciences, the Harris School of Public Policy, or the Crown Family School of Social Work, Policy, and Practice in order to be eligible for the Pre-Doctoral Training Program.
 Decisions about students’ admission to the Pre-Doctoral Training Program are made at the same time as students’ admissions to their doctoral programs.

 Applicants must be citizens or permanent residents of the United States to receive funding through the training program.
 Fellows must conduct independent research as well as a dissertation related to education.